Can you get Truly Organic Fruit and Veg in Singapore?

 There are regulations for organic food in Singapore, and all over the region.
 What can be confusing is that the public usually thinks that organic means “clean”.
 But each country has a different definition of what should be considered “clean”, aka organic.
-The European Union came up with its standards called EU, Australia has a few different ones, Japan has its own, Taiwan too, and in the US, it is called USDA Organic.
-Thailand and Malaysia also have their own.
-As for Singapore, they have just released their own a few months ago (SS632).
+There is the European Union standard (EU), the US standard (USDA Organic) and Australia has a few different ones.
+Japan, Taiwan, Thailand & Malaysia also have their own.
+Singapore have released their own organic standard a few months ago (SS632).

 Now, because some farms export their products, they need to meet the standards of the country to which they will export.
 This is how one can find EU certified farms in Thailand, or USDA certified farms in Australia.
-These farms are tested by third-party inspectors who are going to check farmers indeed follow the standards for which they apply, and for a defined list of crops.
+These farms are tested by third-party inspectors who check that the farmers follow the standards for which they apply, and for a defined list of crops.

-Now, the not so good thing about Standards is that a lot of farmers will take these as the minimum enforceable organic production practices, and will leave it there.
+Now, the downside about standards is that a lot of farmers will take these as the minimum enforceable organic production practices, and will leave it there.
 They will not try to be cleaner than what is required, and not necessarily by choice.
 Indeed, as the demand for organic food increases, big agri-food corporations start to invest in organic products and pressure farms to produce more with less (as they did in conventional agriculture).
 You can read a fascinating article about this phenomenon here,

 In reaction, local food movements started: this is a way to make sure one knows where what he/she eats comes from and to “restore trust” and confidence in the social and ecological integrity of his/her food.
 The philosophical mainstreams of organic and local foods movements are parting ways.
 Organic production surged ahead, but the heart and soul of organics are left behind (Ikerd, 2008).
 Many factors have contributed to the growing popularity of local foods.
 However, the modern local food movement was born out of the industrialization of organics.”
 (1)